Aww! This video by Anand Mahindra is truly adorable

 My grandson’s gone back to the U.S and these tiny slippers & baby-proofed furniture are among the artefacts he left behind.
 Reminders that you can’t pin down time & you must intensely enjoy every moment of happiness you’re given... pic.twitter.com/wew9VEhUAj— anand mahindra (@anandmahindra) March 16, 2019

-Anand Mahindra is very active on social media anythings that touches his heart and mind he expresses it with a very in-depth meaning of personal life and work life.
+Anand Mahindra is very active on social media, anythings that touches his heart and mind he expresses it with a very in-depth meaning of personal life and work life.
 The mostly famed tweet made by him was the illustration that showed men and women, dressed in corporate attires, at the start line of a race.
 For men, the race track is clear; women in the illustration, however, are obstructed by household items.

 Mahindra captioned the post, "I've been helping to baby-sit my year old grandson this past week & it's brought home to me the stark reality of this image.
 I salute every working woman & acknowledge that their successes have required a much greater amount of effort than their male counterparts."